Gravitational waves from cosmic strings for pedestrians: Total spectrum

 The resulting spectra are shown in Figs.~\ref{fig:RM+MM_Total_1} to \ref{fig:RM+MM_Total_3} and cover the qualitatively different cases.
 In Fig.~\ref{fig:RM+MM_Total_1}, neither the RM nor the MM spectrum exhibits a maximum frequency, while for the parameter values in Fig.~\ref{fig:RM+MM_Total_2}, the MM spectrum does.
 Since this maximum frequency affects the MM spectrum only at rather large frequencies where it is strongly subleading to the RM contribution, the combined RM+MM spectra look qualitatively the same.
 For these cases, the spectrum can, in summary, be approximated by power laws of the form

 Here, $A=3\mathcal{A}_{\rm rm}/4$ and

 with the case distinction given in \eqref{eq:Orm1_HF2} and \eqref{eq:Orm1_HF3}.
 These power laws are depicted in the mentioned figures and, as can be seen, match the numerical spectrum well.
-Apart from this, it is clearly visible that at large frequencies, the numerically calculated spectrum is, in these cases, well approximated by our analytical calculations as well as by the result found in Ref.~\cite{Blanco-Pillado:2024aca}.
-At lower frequencies, we can see that the expressions of Ref.~\cite{Blanco-Pillado:2024aca} increase and become later numerically unstable.
-We removed the latter part for the purpose of plotting.
-Our expression matches the numerical spectrum at low frequencies for $m=1$ with an accuracy of $\lesssim 20\%$.
+Apart from this, it is clearly visible that at large frequencies, the numerically calculated spectrum is, in these cases, well approximated by our analytical calculations as well as by the result found in Ref.~\cite{Blanco-Pillado:2024aca}. {At low frequencies, our numerical evaluation of the MM contribution of Ref.~\cite{Blanco-Pillado:2024aca} becomes unstable.
+For these frequencies, we therefore show only the RM contribution in our plots.} Our expression matches our numerical spectrum at low frequencies for $m=1$ with an accuracy of $\lesssim 20\%$.

 A qualitatively different case occurs if not only the MM but also the RM spectrum exhibits a maximum frequency \eqref{eq:f_rm_max} and is depicted in Fig.~\ref{fig:RM+MM_Total_3}.
 In this case, the spectrum can be approximated by power laws of the form